 Property Code Description NEW_REQUEST 0 Set by the User Application on a newly created nrfRequest object.
 SOD_APPROVAL_START_PENDING 2 The Role Service driver attempts to start the SoD workflow again.
 This is used for requests in the SOD_APPROVAL_START_SUSPENDED mode.
-SOD_APPROVAL_START_SUSPENDED 3 Occurs when the Role Service driver is not able to start an SoD workflow.
-A driver task then resets these requests to SOD_WORKFLOW_START_PENDING to retry the starting of the workflow.

 Table 9-6 Role Request Properties